Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions

 Here, we advance our understanding of the hydrodynamic interactions of schooling swimmers in two ways.
-For the first time, we measure the \textit{two-dimensional} stability of schooling arrangements for constrained and unconstrained foils, which takes us closer to understanding the role of the Lighthill conjecture in schooling formations.
+For the first time, we measure the \textit{two-dimensional} stability of schooling formations for constrained and freely swimming foils, which takes us closer to understanding the role of the Lighthill conjecture in schooling formations.
 We discover that many of the one-dimensionally stable formations previously observed are, in fact, unstable once the cross-stream stability is considered.
-Yet, we still find that a side-by-side arrangement is \textit{two-dimensionally} stable providing support for the hypothesis that this arrangement observed in real fish \cite{ashraf2017simple} may be due to passive self-organization.
-Second, we measure the force production and energetics of two interacting hydrofoils throughout a plane of possible arrangements ranging from in-line to side-by-side by passing through the possible staggered arrangements.
-We reveal that there is a thrust and efficiency optimum in a slightly-staggered arrangement where there is direct vortex impingement on the follower.
+Yet, we still find that a side-by-side formation is \textit{two-dimensionally} stable, providing support for the hypothesis that this formation observed in real fish \cite{ashraf2017simple} may be due to passive self-organization.
+Second, we measure the force production and energetics of two interacting hydrofoils throughout a plane of possible formations ranging from in-line to side-by-side by passing through the possible staggered formations.
+We reveal that there is a thrust and efficiency optimum in a slightly-staggered formation where there is direct vortex impingement on the follower.